OlafenwaMoses/ImageAI/imageai/Prediction/CUSTOMTRAINING.md

 which you can load into the <b>imageai.Prediction.Custom.CustomImagePrediction</b> class.
 This allows you to train your own model on any set of images that corresponds to any type of objects/persons.
-The training process generates a JSON file that maps the objects types in your image dataset and lots of models.
+The training process generates a JSON file that maps the objects types in your image dataset and creates lots of models.
 You will then peak the model with the highest accuracy and perform custom image prediction using the model and the JSON file generated. <br><br>

-Because video model training is a compute intensive tasks, we strong advise you perform this experiment using a computer with a NVIDIA GPU and the GPU version of Tensorflow installed.
+Because model training is a compute intensive tasks, we strongly advise you perform this experiment using a computer with a NVIDIA GPU and the GPU version of Tensorflow installed.
 Performing model training on CPU will my take hours or days.
 With NVIDIA GPU powered computer system, this will take a few hours.
 You can use Google Colab for this experiment as it has an NVIDIA K80 GPU available.